87tana/SemanticSegmentation-in-Medical-Imaging/README.md

-# Segmentation in Medical Imaging
+# Exploring CNN Components for Tumor Segmentation in MRI Images: An Ablation Study

 ### Studied segmentation network